KamehamehaCoder/android-archive-wallpapers/README.md

 # android-archive-wallpapers

-This repository serves as the dedicated image hosting Content Delivery Network (CDN) for the **Android Archive** mobile app, developed by Himanshu.
+This repository serves as the dedicated image hosting Content Delivery Network (CDN) for the **Android Archive** mobile app.

 Because the app functions as an offline-first, historical museum of the Android operating system, this repository is used to dynamically host high-resolution wallpapers without bloating the initial app download size on the Google Play Store.